 - Let them establish their hierarchy: Allow them to establish their own dynamic and give priority to the dominant dog.
 Dogs have a pack mentality and need to have a clearly defined position within a group.

 - Pay careful attention at meal times: Dog fights generally occur at meal times as there is an element of rivalry between them.
-At such times, give priority to the dominant or aggressive dog.
+At such times, give priority to the dominant dog.
 You may even want to consider separating their eating areas.

 Introducing your new puppy to existing cats

 If your current cat already knows and likes dogs this process will be much easier; however, things you can do to help things go more smoothly include:

 • Keep things calm and controlled: Keep your dog on the leash and keep it calm when first introducing them.
 Don't forget to reward your dog for staying calm.